Oil on Paper

 Mary Baker Eaton moved to Newburyport, Massachusetts in 1981.
 All it took was driving down Newburyport’s historic High Street to convince Mary that this was the place she wanted to live.

 In 1999 Mary became hooked on politics when she helped the fight to save historic High Street.
 Since then she has worked behind the scenes on various political and civic projects.
-Mary was also one of the founders of the grass roots organization Save Our Town.
-She is now involved in advocating for Newburyport’s Local Historic District (LHD).
+Mary is an advocate for Newburyport’s historic preservation, and she was also one of the founders of the grass roots organization Save Our Town.

 One of Mary’s passions is Newburyport’s beauty and historic character.
 And trying to help preserve that quality is one of the reasons she started The Newburyport Blog on January 1, 2006.